-As an aid to the operator, FoxSPC.com chart displays perform up to 11 statistical-control-rule checks and inform the operator if the plotted data is out of statistical control as well as monitoring and alarming for up to three rule violations.
+As an aid to the operator, AIM\SPC chart displays perform up to 11 statistical control rule checks and inform the operator if the plotted data is out of statistical control.

 First, you select and observe the charts for a product quality variable and interpret them.
 Next, you use the CEDs to access variables that cause out of statistical control states.
 Then, you observe the charts for those variables and implement the necessary control actions.